poyro/poyro/packages/docs/src/app/page.md

 {% /quick-links %}

-## Quick start
+## Poyro

-The fastest way to get started is to use the Poyro CLI to install the library and configure it for your project.
+### What is it?

+Poyro is a lightweight extension of [Vitest](https://vitest.dev/) (a modern testing framework with a Jest-like API) for testing LLM applications.
+Familiarizing yourself with Vitest can help you get more out of Poyro.

 ### Prerequisites

 - Node.js 20 or later
-- Vitest 1.6.0 or later ([Vitest](https://vitest.dev/) is a modern testing framework with Jest-like syntax)
+- Vitest 1.6.0 or later
 - Your project must have "type": "module" in its package.json (this library is ESM only)
 - Recommended: CUDA-compatible GPU (Nvidia) or Metal-compatible GPU (Apple Silicon) for best performance, but not required

+---

+## Usage

-### Installation
+### Install

 To get started quickly, simply run: